passbolt/passbolt_selenium/README.md

 Checkout [passbolt.com](http://www.passbolt.com) for more information

-## License
+## License and copyright
-GPL v3 License, see [License](license.md).
-Unless mentioned otherwise in the individual source files.
+Unless it is mentioned otherwise in the individual source files the code is copyright 2015-onward Passbolt.com and distrubed under GPL v3 License, see [License](license.md)

-## About Facebook php-webdriver

-This WebDriver client is a driver developped by Facebook.
-It aims to be as close as possible to bindings in other languages.
-The concepts are very similar to the Java, .NET, Python and Ruby bindings for WebDriver.

-Looking for documentation about php-webdriver?
-See the official [repository](http://facebook.github.io/php-webdriver/)

-##  More information

-Check out the Selenium [docs and wiki](http://docs.seleniumhq.org/docs/ and https://code.google.com/p/selenium/wiki)

-Learn how to integrate it with PHPUnit [Blogpost](http://codeception.com/11-12-2013/working-with-phpunit-and-selenium-webdriver.html) | [Demo Project](https://github.com/DavertMik/php-webdriver-demo)

 How to get started